Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Computation of Braid Generators for Sparse Encoding

-This study is focused on examining the matrix representation of braid generators that operate on a state $\ket{\psi}$ comprised of identical anyons arranged in groups of four anyons, with each group representing a single qubit/qudit.
+This {section is focused} on examining the matrix representation of braid generators that operate on a state $\ket{\psi}$ comprised of identical anyons arranged in groups of {multiple} anyons, with each group representing a single qubit/qudit.
 The diagrammatic representation of a typical state of this kind is depicted in Fig. \ref{fig:multi-qubit-state}.
 For simplicity, we can do all calculations for three qudits represented by four anyons each.
-Symbolically, such a state can be written as follows:

-However, recognizing that this notation can be cumbersome, we express the previous identity in a more concise and simplified form as follows:
+Symbolically, such a state can be written in the full form as in Eq. \eqref{eq:full-form}.
+However, recognizing that this notation can be cumbersome, we express the previous identity in a more concise and simplified form as shown in Eq. \eqref{eq:concise-form}.

 In this identity, $\ket{i_{q1}, i_{q2}, i_{q3}}$ is a reduced notation for the state $\ket{(((a,a)_{i_{q1}}, a)_{i_{q2}}, a)_{i_{q3}}}$, which represents the state of the $q$-th set consisting of four anyons of type $a$.
 The symbols ${i_{q_1}, i_{q_2},i_{q_3}}$ denote the successive fusion results of the anyons within the $q$-th set.
 Additionally, the notation $\left(\ket{i_{11}, i_{12}, i_{13}} \otimes \ket{i_{21}, i_{22}, i_{23}}\right)_{j_1}$ is a more convenient way of writing $\ket{i_{11}, i_{12}, i_{13}} \otimes \ket{i_{21}, i_{22}, i_{23}} \otimes \ket{i_{13}, i_{23}, {j_1}}$ as defined in the Eq. \eqref{eq:state-tensor}.
 The symbols ${j_1, j_2, \cdots, j_{f-1}}$ represent the fusion tree of the outcomes of the anyons ${i_{q3}}$, as shown in Fig. \ref{fig:multi-qubit-state}, where $q=1,2,\cdots,f$, and $f$ is the number of qudits, or the number of anyon groups present in the state $\ket{\psi}$.
 Also, $i_{q3}$ refers to the overall fusion outcome of the $q$-th anyon group.\\